 Chai Sweet Rolls

 I first had chai at Starbucks, which isn’t the worst chai I’ve ever had but it’s definitely not the best.
 My sister introduced me.
 So she told me to try her iced chai latte, promising me there was NO coffee taste just Christmas in a cup.
-I’d say that was a pretty accurate description and I was hooked.
+I’d say that was a pretty accurate description and I was hooked, but not just at Christmas time.

 That’s why I decided to make some chai sweet rolls!
 Now, you’re thinking there’s cinnamon in chai so aren’t they just a cinnamon roll?
 Well, I like to think of them as a grown up cinnamon roll.
+Chai sweet rolls are sort of like if cinnamon rolls and Swedish Kanelbullar or Kardemummabullar (cardamom rolls) were combined.
 They have a lot more nuance in the flavor and are just so warm and cozy.
 If you like cinnamon rolls, or you like chai I’m sure you’ll love these!

 Here are some other chai bakes you might love as well: